mdenet/educationplatform/README.md

 ## Running the Platform

+> Note for trying out the education platform there is a [dockerised version](https://github.com/mdenet/educationplatform-docker) that provides a complete configuration including tool services.
+This repository contains only the the platform and token server components.
+Additional tool services and activities are required for a fully functioning demo.

 Prerequisites:
 - [Node.js](https://nodejs.org/)
 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/install)

-To start the prototype platform, in the root project directory run the `launch.sh` script or run the following commands.
+To start the platform and token server components, in the root project directory run the `launch.sh` script or run the following commands.

 ```
 npm run build --workspaces